stalane/opnsense-theme/README.md

-# plum
+# blue
-Plum theme for OPNsense
+Blue theme for OPNsense

 Credit to remic-webdesign@chello.at because I just took the tukan theme and changed some hex codes.